This topic describes how the Gorouter, the main component in the Swisscom Application Cloud (APC) routing tier, routes HTTP traffic within App Cloud.

 containers.proxy.enabled: true: This proxy will be used to terminate TLS for requests from Gorouter and present the App Instance certificate in the handshake.

 In this consistency mode, the Diego Route-Emitters on each cell send route registration messages that include instructions for the Gorouter to send unencrypted requests to the app instance.
 If the Gorouter does not receive an update for the route within the time-to-live (TTL) interval, the route is pruned from the Gorouter’s routing table.
-See TLS to Apps and Other Back End Services for details.
+For more information, see TLS to Apps and Other Back End Services.

 This pruning method was developed before the alternative was available.